-A 100 year-old friend called in tears because her living room ceiling had cracked and she was afraid that the ceiling was going to fall.
+A 100-year-old friend called in tears because her living room ceiling had cracked and she was afraid that the plaster was going to fall.
 I did my best to calm her and offered to come over and take a quick look.

 I took my 4′ aluminum straight edge so I could determine if the plaster had pulled away from the wood lath.
 The straight edge revealed about 1″ of sag in one corner of the ceiling.
-I carefully pressed up on the plaster and verified that it had pulled away from the wood lath layer.
-I assured her that it could be repaired without tearing the ceiling down and went back home to get the necessary supplies for the repair.
+I carefully pressed upon the plaster and verified that it had pulled away from the wood lath layer.
+I assured her that it could be repaired without tearing the ceiling down, then went home to get the necessary supplies for repairing cracked plaster.

 - Tape a piece of 4-mil clear plastic sheathing to the ceiling and trace the crack pattern onto the plastic.